 A Local Forum is a full-day event taking place during school hours, targeting a minimum of 200 participants to a maximum of 500 participants.

 The Local Forum is organized for students of grades 7 to 12, and must include both French First Language and French Second Language students.

 - Opening Ceremony

 The Local Forum Coordinator may also choose to invite post-secondary institutions, and organizations promoting programs of interest to students, to set up a display booth during the Local Forum.

-- Plan, organize and coordinate all logistics of French for the Future’s Local Forum in Ottawa;
+- Plan, organize and coordinate logistics one French for the Future Local Forum in Toronto

 - Contact school boards, curriculum coordinators and teachers to promote the event;

 - Work with French for the Future’s national office to support promotion, including creative collateral (i.e., logo use, event programs, etc.);